jimfinnis/jcf12/content/teaching/CS123/examples/inheritcomp/index.md

 languages (like Go) don't allow inheritance at all.

 ## Why is it a good idea?
-Firstly, it can be easier once you get used to it.
+Firstly, it can be easier once you get used to it, particularly for larger projects.
 Building a "family tree" of classes with inheritance involves finding common properties and behaviours they all have, and this can be difficult.
-It can be tempting to try to put things into the tree which don't really belong there.
+It can be tempting to try to put things into the tree which don't really belong there, and you can find yourself with a mess.

 Secondly, you get more flexible code which is easier to reuse because the links between objects are much "looser."
+An important rule in software engineering is **loose coupling and tight cohesion**: each part of the code should have as few connections to other part as possible, and each part should do easily defined task.
 You often find the systems you build this way are more powerful and easier to work with.
 We'll see an example of this later on.